Paroxysmal adipose hyperplasia (PAH)

 Recommended Treatment for Paroxysmal Adipose Hyperplasia:

 Dr. De La Cruz's comprehensive multi-modal approach for the treatment of Paroxysmal Adipose Hyperplasia (PAH) involves a combination of advanced techniques aimed at achieving optimal outcomes.
+Addressing PAH requires careful consideration, as traditional liposuction techniques may lead to contour irregularities and bleeding due to the presence of fibrosis and excess fibrous tissue.
+However, advanced treatment options such as VASER liposuction combined with Renuvion have demonstrated promising outcomes in managing PAH.
 The treatment protocol includes:

 4) Hi-Definition Liposuction Technique: Dr. De La Cruz specializes in the application of the Hi-Definition Liposuction technique, which involves precise sculpting of the body to create more defined contours.
 By selectively targeting specific areas, Dr. De La Cruz tailors the procedure to each patient's unique anatomical features and desired outcomes.